 Other inspirations, such as Mad Max 2: The Road Warrior, will be obvious to my peers and unconditional lovers of the decade.
 The nostalgic link to the 1980’s, be it music, movies or cars is something that gives me much solace.
 With these personal moments, for mere seconds at a time, I am able to recall feelings of my youth; a time when everything felt better, when life was simpler, of when I didn’t have to worry about tomorrow.
 Their effect on me is overwhelmingly addictive.

 Why not a mid-engine build?
-The lack of general availability of a proper four-wheel drive system for such a layout was the main reason.
-Too small a budget was second.
-My lack of expertise to design such complex systems a third.
+The lack of general availability of a proper yet affordable four-wheel drive system for such a layout was the main reason.
+My lack of expertise to design such complex systems a second.
 Anyway, isn’t the front-engined Audi Sport quattro S1 E2 the poster-child of Group B?
 It arguably is, even tough the purists won’t agree!
 Anyhow, the car will eventually feature an Audi 20V turbo 5-cylinder engine, which is currently in my possession, when time and funds allows for the swap.
 This particular Audi engine / Subaru drivetrain combo has already been done by Andrew Hawkeswood of New Zealand in his first S1 E2 replica to very good effect.

 Why not a kit car or replica?
 I had no budget to import a kit car or make the slightest attempt at a period-correct replica.
 Living in Canada instead of Europe made sure of that.
 Furthermore, a replica would always remain what it is: making tribute to only one model while fully knowing it is not real.
 On my end, I love every Group B car no matter their motorsport records, so I thought that I should try and tribute as much of the features that made them so memorable instead.
 This also gave me liberty as to add other touches that would be considered scandalous if made to a genuine Group B machine.